Hudson County Community College logo

 1992

-Hudson County commits to reorganize HCCC, initiating plans for an urban-style campus and facility renovations.
+Hudson County commits to reorganizing HCCC, including major renovations to an urban-style campus.

 2007